 Step 3 – Form the Dough

-Grease a 1/2 sized baking sheet with a bit of shortening or use a Silpat silicone liner.
-Use a medium sized cookie scoop to form dough balls or alternatively use a tablespoon to measure out rounded portions of about 1 1/2 tablespoons each.
+Grease a 1/2 sized baking sheet with a bit of shortening or use a Silpat or another type of silicone liner.
+Use a medium sized cookie scoop to form dough balls or use a tablespoon to measure out rounded portions of about 1 1/2 tablespoons each.

 Step 4 – Bake and Enjoy

-Bake for 20 -23 minutes or until firm and no dough remains on a toothpick when conducting the almighty “toothpick” test.
+Bake for 20 to 23 minutes or until firm and no dough remains on a toothpick when conducting the almighty “toothpick test.”

-Place on cooling rack and allow to cool for at least 5 minutes.
+Place on a cooling rack and allow to cool for at least 5 minutes.
 Eat them slightly warm or at room temperature.
-Each batch will keep for around a week but both the dough or whole cookies can be frozen.
+Each batch will keep for around a week, but both the raw dough or baked cookies can be frozen for longer storage.

 Don’t forget to Pin It!